-Figure 5: Steel Mesh section of net
+Figure 5: Steel Mesh section of net.
+Bottom of the net is shown, revealing wooden dowels.

 The prototype nodes were created out of wood because of cost and ease of construction.
 The final version of the nodes will be made with 3D printing technology after final optimum dimensions are determined.
 The nodes are triangular in shape and covered with the metal mesh for the robot to move across with its magnet tracks.
 Connecting our pathway between two nodes we then tested this portion of the net to confirm it could successfully hold the weight of the robot without breaking.
 With the testing of this portion of the net successfully completed, the creation of a single pathway connected between two nodes was achieved this semester.